openhab/website/blog/2023-07-23-openhab-4-0-release.md

 _Florian Hotze, openHAB Maintainer_

-Especially as a new member of the UI maintainers team (i.e. duo — it’s just Yannick Schaus and me), I’m really excited to introduce you to the following enhancements, which are only a part of all the changes that have been contributed.
+Especially as a new member of the UI maintainers team (i.e. duo — it’s just Yannick Schaus and me), I’m really excited to introduce you to the following enhancements, which are only a part of all the changes that have been contributed to our web UIs.

 ### Blockly